iter8-tools/bookinfoapp-productpage/README.md

   - `iter8/productpage:reward-v2`: Generates a reward between 5-10 every time the productpage service is pinged
 - Any deployment created from these images should contain two environment variables: `DEPLOYMENT` and `namespace`
 - The name of the Prometheus metric where this value is reported is `number_of_books_purchased_total`
-- To change the reward metric to any other value change the random number being generated
+- To change the reward metric to any other value, change the random number being generated [here](https://github.com/iter8-tools/bookinfoapp-productpage/blob/productpage-reward/productpage.py#L214)
 - To change the kind of metric to any other metric, follow the tutorial [here](https://github.com/iter8-tools/metrics-collection)